 Use virtual nodes.
 Vnodes allow each node to own a large number of small ranges distributed throughout the cluster.
 Using vnodes saves you the effort of generating tokens and assigning tokens to your nodes.
 If not using vnodes, these partitioners are recommended because all writes occur on the hash of the key and are therefore spread out throughout the ring amongst tokens range.
 These partitioners ensure that your cluster evenly distributes data by placing the key at the correct token using the key's hash value.

 Cassandra was designed to avoid the need for load balancers.
 Putting load balancers between Cassandra and Cassandra clients is harmful to performance, cost, availability, debugging, testing, and scaling.
-All high-level clients, such as the Java and Python drivers for Cassandra and DataStax Enterprise, implement load balancing directly.
+All high-level clients, such as the Java and Python drivers for Cassandra, implement load balancing directly.
 For available drivers, see DataStax drivers

 Be sure to test at scale and production loads.
 This the best way to ensure your system will function properly when your application goes live.
 The information you gather from testing is the best indicator of what throughput per node is needed for future expansion calculations.